deepansumor/LinkifyJS/README.md

 ✅ Auto-adjusts tooltip position based on available space
 ✅ Automatically closes tooltip on `Escape` or outside click
 ✅ Supports `container` for tooltip attachment and `attributes` for custom link attributes
+✅ Supports `done` callback when a hyperlink is inserted

 ---